activist-org/activist/README.md

 ### An open-source, nonprofit activism network

-[**activist.org**](https://activist.org) is a network for sociopolitical action that allows people the world over to coordinate and collaborate on the issues that matter most.
-The current goal is the creation of a central platform to find and discover political events and organizations.
+[**activist.org**](https://activist.org) is a network for political action that allows people to coordinate and collaborate on the issues that matter most to them.
+The current goal is the creation of a central platform to discover activist organizations and their events.

 [**Frequently Asked Questions**](https://activist.org/docs/faq)